sourcegraph/handbook/content/engineering/onboarding/software-engineer-onboarding.md

 - Get hacking!

 At Sourcegraph, you'll be expected to own the problems your team is solving, and work with the team to define solutions and plan your work — we think it's important that you start doing this early on!

+## Give feedback on your onboarding

+You should be discussing your onboarding progress every week with your manager.
+At the end of week 6 at Sourcegraph, spend one hour summarizing your onboarding experience (what has gone well, what was challenging, what would help you moving forward).
+Write down your thoughts and discuss them in your next 1-1 with your manager.
+Take your time to answer thoughtfully — your answers will be very important to make sure our onboarding process is even better for future hires!